tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## TP5 - Time Pulse refinement

 Change `Cable Delay` value to the one fitting your setup.
-For example, with the XXXXX antena and 5 meters of RG-174 cable, the expected value should be "25" nanoseconds.
+For example, with the uBlox ANN-MB Active GPS Patch antena and 5 meters of RG-174 cable, the expected value should be "25" nanoseconds.

 ![](./img/u-center/TP5.JPG)